 Import Tie points (GCPs and CPs)

-Adding and marking Tie points (Ground control points (GCPs) and Checkpoints (CPs)) in a project is optional but it's a method to maintain and verify the absolute accuracy of a project.
+Adding and marking Tie points (Ground control points (GCPs) and Checkpoints (CPs)) in a project is optional but recommended for maintaining and validating the absolute accuracy of a project.

-There are three methods to import a tie point .csv/.txt file into PIX4Dmatic.
+There are three methods to import a tie point .csv or .txt file into PIX4Dmatic.
 One is accessible through the File tab in the main header, and the others are accessible from the Tie Points panel.

 - [2] Drag and drop the GCP file, or Select from disk to specify the GCP file.